This post may contain affiliate links. Please see my full disclosure for details.

 - Since the buttermilk will immediately create a reaction with the baking soda, it’s best to mix this batter up and get it into the oven as quickly as possible.

-- To ensure the crust comes out extra crispy don’t open the oven door during baking.
-No peeking!
+- To ensure the crust comes out extra crispy don’t open the oven door during baking and no peeking.

 - It’s best to allow the butter to sit out beforehand and come to room temperature.
 This will make the butter easier to rub into the flour and speed up the whole process.